Lapin0t/phd-manuscript/main/02_games.typ

 Remark that dualization is _strictly_ involutive, i.e., $nar^game.opp compose
 nar^game.opp$ is definitionally equal to the identity function.

-#let conway = (
-  t: de("Conway"),
-  lft: pr("left"),
-  rgt: pr("right"),
-  ls: de("G-Conway"),
-)

 *Nim* #sym.space.quad The game of Nim is typically played with matchsticks.
 A number of matchsticks are on the playing board, grouped in several _heaps_.
 The two players must in turn take at least one matchstick away from one heap.
-They might take as many as they wish, so as long as they all belong to the same heap.
+They might take as many matchsticks as they wish, so as long as they all belong to the same heap.
+Implicitly, one looses when it is not possible to play, i.e., when there are no matchsticks left.

 Let us first encode the Nim game with a single heap.
 It is a symmetric game, where both active and passive positions are given by a natural number $n$, the number of available matchsticks in the only heap.
 A move is then an natural number no smaller than one and no greater than $n$.
 Equivalently, we can say that it is $1 + i$, where $i$ is any natural number strictly smaller than $n$.
-Conveniently, the encoding in type theory of naturals strictly smaller than a given one are a well-known inductive family, the _finite sets_ $kw.dat th base.fin cl base.nat -> base.Type$ with constructors given as follows.
+Conveniently, the encoding in type theory of naturals strictly smaller than a given one are a well-known inductive family, the canonical _finite sets_
+$kw.dat th base.fin cl base.nat -> base.Type$ with constructors given as
+follows.

 #mathpar(block: true,
   inferrule("", $base.fze cl base.fin th (base.su th n)$),